moyukapp/moyuk-docs/docs/privacy.md

 # Privacy Policy for Moyuk

-Last updated: March 30, 2023
+Last updated: June 1, 2025

-This privacy policy explains how we collect, use, disclose, and protect your personal information when you use [Moyuk](https://moyukapp.com) (hereinafter referred to as “service”).
+This privacy policy explains how we collect, use, disclose, and protect your personal information when you use [Moyuk](https://moyukapp.com) (hereinafter referred to as "service").

 ## Note about Beta